George C. Platt Bridge

 The George C. Platt Memorial Bridge is a through truss bridge that carries PA 291 (Penrose Avenue) over the Schuylkill River in Southwest Philadelphia, Pennsylvania.
 It was opened to traffic in 1951, replacing a swing bridge to the south which carried Penrose Ferry Road across the river.
 Originally called the Penrose Avenue Bridge, it was renamed in 1979 to honor Civil War hero George Crawford Platt (1842–1912).
 Today, the Platt Bridge is a key arterial route which carries an average of 56,000 vehicles daily.

 In 1967, a steel dividing wall was installed to separate eastbound from westbound traffic lanes.
 The lack of a barrier led to more than 30 head-on collisions on the bridge between 1964 and 1967.
 The coming wall was announced by the State Highway Department on November 15, 1967.

 A view from the roadway on the bridge.

-The bridge passes over an oil refinery (originally owned by Gulf Oil, then by Sun Oil, now by Philadelphia Energy Solutions).
+The bridge once passed over an oil refinery (originally owned by Gulf Oil, then by ARCO, then Sun Oil and last by Philadelphia Energy Solutions).
 Fires at the refinery have several times imperiled the bridge and even closed it for several hours during the 1975 Philadelphia Gulf refinery fire.
 On August 17, a fire began in a tank to the northeast of the bridge that was being filled with Venezuelan crude oil.
 As the fire enveloped much of the refinery, several explosions put a large crack in a smokestack next to the bridge.
 Officials closed the bridge for several hours, fearing that the stack might collapse or the fire might damage the bridge.
 Eight firefighters died fighting the fire.